 - Call transfer to the PSTN using the SIP REFER method Calls from the PSTN to the enterprise that were transferred back to the PSTN network using the SIP REFER method did not work properly.
-Calls that were blind transferred dropped.
-On attended transfers, the REFER message was accepted by Clearcom with a 202 message, but the trunk resources were not released.
-Due to these reasons, REFER was left disabled in the Avaya IP Office for the tests (refer to Sections 5.4.2).
-With REFER disabled, blind and attended call transfers to the PSTN were allowed to complete, with the caveat that the IP Office was not released from the call path, and two trunks circuits remained seized for the duration of the call. - Outbound Calling Party Number (CPN) Block Clearcom did not allow outbound calls with privacy enabled.
+REFER was left disabled in the Avaya IP Office for the tests (refer to Sections 5.4.2).
+With REFER disabled, blind, and attended call transfers to the PSTN were allowed to complete, with the caveat that the IP Office was not released from the call path, and two trunks circuits remained seized for the duration of the call. - Outbound Calling Party Number (CPN) Block Clearcom did not allow outbound calls with privacy enabled.
 When the IP Office user activated "Withhold Number" to enable user privacy on outbound calls, IP Office sent "anonymous" in the "From" header, while the caller information was still being sent in the "P-Asserted-Identity" header.
-Clearcom responded with a "403 PSTN calls are forbidden" message and the call was rejected. - Caller ID on outbound calls On calls originating from IP Office extensions to PSTN telephones, the caller ID number displayed on the PSTN endpoint was always of the main (pilot) DID number assigned by Clearcom to the SIP trunk, not of the specific DID number assigned to the IP Office extension originating the call.
-This includes calls to "twinned" mobile phones, and calls that were forwarded or transferred back on the SIP trunk to the PSTN.
-This may be a requirement of the Clearcom service for all outbound calls, it is listed here simply as an observation. - Fax support Fax calls using the T.38 protocol failed during the compliance test.
+Clearcom responded with a "403 PSTN calls are forbidden" message and the call was rejected. - Caller ID on inbound and outbound calls On calls originating from IP Office extensions to PSTN telephones, and from PSTN telephones to IP Office extensions, the caller ID number displayed at the terminating endpoint was always of the pilot number assigned by Clearcom to the SIP trunk, not of the specific number originating the call.
+This includes calls to "twinned" mobile phones, and calls that were forwarded or transferred back on the SIP trunk to the PSTN or IP Office.
+This may be a standard behavior in Mexico, it is listed here simply as an observation. - Fax support Fax calls using the T.38 protocol failed during the compliance test.
 G.711 pass-through fax was also tested, but it behaved unreliably.
 The issue related to G.711 pass-through fax failing during the compliance test may be related to the unpredictability of G.711 pass-through techniques, which only works well on networks with very few hops and with limited end-to-end delay.
 The issue related to T.38 fax calls failing is related to the PSTN carriers being used in Mexico, not all PSTN carriers in Mexico support T.38.
-This issue could be solved by Clearcom selecting and routing T.38 fax traffic via PSTN carriers that support T.38. - SIP OPTIONS Messages During the compliance test Clearcom did not send SIP OPTIONS messages to IP Office, IP Office did send SIP OPTIONS messages to Clearcom.
-This was sufficient to keep the SIP trunk up in-service.
+This issue could be solved by Clearcom selecting and routing T.38 fax traffic via PSTN carriers that support T.38. - SIP OPTIONS Messages During the compliance test Clearcom did not send SIP OPTIONS messages to IP Office, IP Office did send SIP OPTION messages to Clearcom.
+This was sufficient to keep the SIP trunk up in service.